Kumar-175177/ML_Proj/README.md

 1. Reconstruction with Inverse STFT:
 - After filtering the spectrogram, inverse STFT was applied to convert the cleaned spectrogram back into a time-domain audio signal.
 - This step generated the final cleaned audio output.

+The SDR is a very common metric to evaluate source separation systems [22], which requires to know both the clean signal and the enhanced signal.
+It is an energy ratio, expressed in dB, between the energy of the target signal contained in the enhanced signal and the energy of the errors (coming from the interfering speakers and artifacts).
+Thus, the higher it is, the better

 Evaluation Metrics
 1. Signal-to-Distortion Ratio (SDR):
 - Measured distortion reduction in the output audio compared to the noisy input.
 Higher SDR indicates cleaner output.